Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/6_Machine_Learning_Course.md

 > [!Note]
 >
-> **the input command should be case sensitive, and keywords can be complemented using Tab key.**
+> **The input command should be case sensitive, and keywords can be complemented using Tab key.**
 >

 (1) Transfer the file '**self_segmentation.py**' saved in the same directory to the Raspberry Pi.